Wedderburn Castle: The owners

-The Earls of Douglas had the feudal superiority of the lands of Wedderburn circa 1413, when Archibald Douglas, 4th Earl of Douglas granted them as a feu to "his esquire, David de Home".
-In a charter dated at Dunbar Castle 29 February 1413, George de Dunbar, Earl of March, confirmed the previous charter granted by "his beloved brother, Archibald, Earl of Douglas", the superiority having passed, by forfeiture, from the Dunbar family to Douglas.

-By 1550 the Homes had acquired the superiority of Wedderburn, as is indicated by a Sasine in favour of David Home, brother-german (full brother) and heir of George Home of Wedderburn (who was killed at the Battle of Pinkie), wherein it is stated that the heir and his brother held it of the Crown in chief.
+Around 1413, the Earls of Douglas held the feudal superiority of the barony of Wedderburn, when Archibald Douglas, 4th Earl of Douglas granted it as a feu to his esquire, Sir David of Home.
+In a charter dated at Dunbar Castle on 29 February 1413, George of Dunbar, Earl of March, confirmed the previous charter granted by his brother, Archibald, Earl of Douglas, the superiority having passed by forfeiture from the Dunbar family to Douglas.
+By 1550, the Homes had acquired the superiority of Wedderburn, as indicated by a sasine in favour of David Home, brother-german (full brother) and heir of George Home of Wedderburn (killed at the Battle of Pinkie), stating that the heir and his brother held it of the Crown in chief.

-Mary, Queen of Scots came to Wedderburn Castle in November 1566 and rode to Halidon Hill.
-She met John Foster, Marshal of Berwick.

-Daughters of this branch of the Home family would keep Home and add it to their married name – hence subsequent generations of the family having variations including Forman Home, Milne Home, Home Robertson, and Home Miller.
-From 1898 until 1973, Wedderburn was let to the Arbuthnots.
-From 1973 until 2010 it was owned by Georgina Home Robertson.
+Daughters of this lineage retained "Home", appending it to their married surnames, resulting in variations such as Forman Home, Milne Home, Home Robertson, and Home Miller.
+From 1898 to 1973, Wedderburn Castle was leased to the Arbuthnots.
+From 1973 to 2010, it was owned by Georgina Home Robertson.
 The current owners are David Home Miller and Catherine Macdonald-Home.